Takatoka: Life

-Takatoka was an early Cherokee Old Settler who emigrated to the Arkansaw area of the Missouri Territory in 1810.
+Takatoka was an early Cherokee Old Settler who emigrated to the Arkansas area of the Missouri Territory in 1810.
 He eventually settled in Lovely's Purchase.

 Tribal leadership

 He rose to the office of principal chief after the departure of his predecessor, The Bowl (or Di'wali).
 The Bowl had been a past Chickamauga leader who had led Takatoka and several hundred followers into 'the west' to escape the influence and constant frontier encroachment of the rapidly expanding United States.
 He was replaced as principal chief by Tahlonteeskee in 1817.
 Takatoka served as war chief of the western Cherokee during the hostilities between the Cherokee settlers and the Osage that lasted from 1813 to 1823.

-In summer 1822, Chief Takatoka merged his forces with the Chroke outlaw, William Dutch, and joined him in raiding the Osage.
+In summer 1822, Chief Takatoka merged his forces with the Cherokee outlaw, William Dutch, and joined him in raiding the Osage.
 In order to end the warfare, the US government created Fort Gibson among the Osage, and Fort Towson at the Red River settlement of Tahchee's base camp.